 We can usually link this awareness training with other topics to save time and cost.
 It will show your operators what to look out for and how to reduce the potential spread of harmful organisms.
 Our training includes the provision of detailed information including identification guidance which you could share with your customers.
 Information on how to actively plan and manage your business activities to ensure the possibility of introduction and spread of pest and disease is kept to a minimum as part of your normal working practices.

-It can help your to inform and assist your customers comply with any applicable legal requirements such as Plant Health Act and Plant Heath Orders should these be applicable.
+It can help you to inform and assist your customers comply with any applicable legal requirements such as Plant Health Act and Plant Heath Orders.

 Martin began working as an instructor at agricultural colleges on a freelance basis in the 1980's.
 He became a Forestry Training Council (FTC) instructor assessor